OneTrickBreach/PrepIQ---AI-NLP-Interview-Assistant/README.md

 To run this project, you will need the following:

 1. The code from this Git repository.
-2. The dataset, stored in the `organized_data` folder.
-Due to its size, this folder is not included in the repository.
-You can download it from this Google Drive link: [PLACEHOLDER - Google Drive link for nlp_final_project_organized_data.rar]
-3. The trained model file (`custom_evaluator_best.pt`).
+2. The trained model file (`custom_evaluator_best.pt`).
 You can download it from this Google Drive link: [PLACEHOLDER - Google Drive link for custom_evaluator_best.pt]

-Place the contents of the downloaded rar file into the `organized_data` folder and the `custom_evaluator_best.pt` file in the `models` folder in the root directory of the project.
+Place the contents of the downloaded `custom_evaluator_best.pt` file in the `models` folder in the root directory of the project.
 Then, follow the instructions in the rest of this README to set up the environment and run the application.

 ## Setup Instructions